Updated: August 20, 2026

 • Ophthalmologist offices

 Where you live also can affect your earning power as a CRNA.
-For example, the five top-paying states in the nation according to the BLS, havve some rural areas where it can be harder to attract healthcare workers.
+Among the states that employ the most CRNAs according to the BLS, take a look at how much CRNAs earn in different metro areas.

 Nurse Anesthetists